sidmani/anodize/readme.md

 ---
 ## this is markdown
 ```
-The key-value pairs are accessible to the templating engine by their names (e.g. `title`) and the remainder of the document is accessible under the key `body`.
+The key-value pairs are accessible to the templating engine under the `object` key (e.g. `object.title`) and the remainder of the document is accessible under the key `object.body`.
-The key `id` is special and refers to the name of the document (without the `.md` file extension).
+The key `object.id` is special and refers to the name of the document (without the `.md` file extension).
-The key `sort`, if specified, is the sort key of the documents in their respective directory list.
+The key `object.sort`, if specified, is the sort key of the documents in their respective directory list.
 Otherwise, they are sorted lexicographically by filename.

 ### Templates
 Anodize uses the Liquid templating language (through liquidjs).